V&A Waterfront: South Arm District

 This district contains industrial space, and a harbour where fishing industries operate.
 Commercial vessels also berth at this harbour.

 Developments

 The V&A Waterfront has seen development in the Silo district, which currently houses the headquarters of Allan Gray Investment Management at Silo 1 and apartments at Silo 2.
-The project was completed in 2017 with a Virgin Active gym, the Zeitz Museum of Contemporary Art Africa, and the adjoining ultra-luxury Silo Hotel.
+The project was completed in 2017 with a Virgin Active gym, the Zeitz Museum of Contemporary Art Africa, and the adjoining Silo Hotel.